 XM anomalies are free, large-scale cross-faction events hosted by Niantic Labs in cities all across the world.
 They are great opportunities to participate in intense competition, meet fellow agents, and score some Ingress swag.

-An anomaly is a competition between the two factions to complete specific goals.
-Anomalies are presented in a series spanning multiple weeks, with different cities participating each weekend.
+An anomaly is a competition between the two factions to complete specific goals, typically held on a Saturday.
+Anomalies are presented in a series, with different cities participating in each anomaly.
 Over the history of Ingress, anomalies have been conducted in a variety of formats, and with various tweaks to the rules.
-The basics of anomalies will be discussed below; for specifics about the rule set for a particular anomaly, you will need to read the rules documents released by Niantic Labs for that anomaly.
+The basic principles you will need to understand for an anomaly will be discussed below; for specifics about the rule set for a particular anomaly, you will need to read the rules documents released by Niantic Labs for that anomaly.

 Anomaly events are announced on the official Ingress Google+ page and posted on the Ingress Live Events page.
 In order to receive your anomaly participation medal, you will need to register on the events page and with your faction leadership.

 A few days before an anomaly event, Niantic Labs will release the detailed scoring rules.
 The best place to watch for the rules is the official Ingress Investigation site.
 The details will vary, but a few general concepts tend to be consistent:

 - An anomaly event usually lasts four hours, divided into several phases.
 During each phase, a set of portals (referred to as a cluster or anomaly zone) will be active.
 Only actions involving the portals in the active cluster will be counted toward your faction’s anomaly score.
 During the event, the cluster portals may be displayed with colored rings around them in the scanner and on the intel map.
 These rings are referred to as ornaments.